Read time 3 minutes

 For locating messages specified by some matches through e-Discovery feature.

-1. In case arbitration mailboxes are corrupted, you need to delete all User Types from Active Directory user accounts
+In case arbitration mailboxes are corrupted, you need to delete all User Types from Active Directory user accounts.

 Note: Run Get-Mailbox-Arbitration to see if the arbitration mailboxes are removed.

-2. In case arbitration mailboxes are missing or deleted as in above point, you must run the following command in Windows Command Prompt to create mailboxes again
+In case arbitration mailboxes are missing or deleted as in above point, you must first mount the Exchange database and then run the following command in Windows Command Prompt to create mailboxes again.

-After recreating mailboxes, you need to enable them with the following commands in Exchange Management Shell.
+After recreating mailboxes, you need to enable all the five arbitration mailboxes.
+Execute the following commands in Exchange Management Shell.

 Enable-Mailbox -Arbitration -Identity “FederatedEmail.4c1f4d8b-8179-4148-93bf-00a95fa1e042”